-Benjaman Jackson Assistant Superintendent, Human Resources 3011 W. Grand Blvd., 10th Floor Detroit, MI 48202 dpscd.compliance@detroitk12.org The names, titles, and contact information of these individuals will be published annually in the staff handbooks, if any, and on the School District's web site.
+Jenice Mitchell Ford General Counsel, Office of the General Counsel 3011 W. Grand Blvd., Suite 1002 Detroit, MI 48202 dpscd.compliance@detroitk12.org

+The name, title, and contact information of this individual will be published annually in the staff handbooks, if any, and on the School District's web site.

-The Compliance Officer are responsible for coordinating the District's efforts to comply with applicable Federal and State laws and regulations, including the District's duty to address in a prompt and equitable manner any inquiries or complaints regarding harassment.
+The Compliance Officer is responsible for coordinating the District's efforts to comply with applicable Federal and State laws and regulations, including the District's duty to address in a prompt and equitable manner any inquiries or complaints regarding harassment.